chatid/chatid-mdwiki/chatbar/public-api-reference.md

 CID.q.push(['**mapProduct**', *productData*, *callback*])

-`productData` must be an object with the following structure:
+Add a chatid to the Experts List using product metadata. `productData` must be an object with the following structure:

 ```javascript
 {